 - Silk moths: This group includes our largest moths, such as the beautiful pale green luna and the huge polyphemus.
 Adults live for only a few days and, remarkably, do not feed at all, so you may attract them with lights but not bait.

 - Sphinx moths: These strong, fast fliers can be seen hovering at flowers the way hummingbirds do.
-At rest, they look like little fighter jets poised for takeoff.
+At rest, these “hummingbird moths” look like little fighter jets poised for takeoff.

-- Geometer moths: Appearing in all colors and patterns, they usually rest with their wings stretched straight out to the sides, and they often have stripes that continue across all four wings.
+- Geometer moths: Appearing in all colors and patterns, they usually rest with their wings stretched straight out to the side.
+They often have stripes that continue across all four wings.
 Their caterpillars are the little inchworms we see looping their way across leaves and twigs.